Steps To Buying a House For First-Time Homebuyers

 One of the most important steps to buying a house is to understand the mortgage process leading to a clear to close.
 You will learn the steps to buying a house and each phase of the mortgage process leading to a clear to close.
 Homebuyers will learn what a conditional mortgage loan approval is, the conditions from the underwriter, and the mortgage processor submitting the conditions for a clear to close.
 The clear to close is when the lender issues a commitment to prepare the closing docs and is ready to fund the loan.

-If you understand the mortgage process and the steps to buying a house, you will avoid stress during the mortgage process.
+If you understand the mortgage process and the steps to buying a house, you will avoid stress during the whole process.
 The mortgage process does not have to be stressful.
 The main reason for stress during the mortgage process is that the loan officer did not write a fully qualified pre-approval.
-We will cover how to avoid stress during the mortgage process and how to close your home loan on time without stress.

 Steps To Buying a House and What To Expect During The Home Buying and Mortgage Process